 In addition, each person has the right to take part in arts and culture, develop themselves and their community through arts and culture and express themselves freely.
 These cultural rights are stipulated in the Universal Declaration of Human Rights adopted by the UN (1948), several human rights agreements that are binding to Finland and the Constitution of Finland.

-The impact of art and culture on well-being is increasingly recognised as part of promoting health, well-being and wholesome living.
-Research and development operations related to the impact of art and culture on well-being and the production of art and culture-based well-being services have substantially increased over the past few years.
-Launched in 2010, the national Art and Culture for Well-being action programme (2010–2014) sparked extensive development operations across administrative borders.
+The impact of art and culture on wellbeing is increasingly recognised as part of promoting health, well-being and wholesome living.
+Research and development operations related to the impact of art and culture on wellbeing and the production of arts-based well-being services have substantially increased over the past years.
+Launched in 2010, the national Art and Culture for Well-being action programme (2010–2014) sparked extensive development operations across administrative borders in Finland.

 The aim of the programme was to promote health and well-being through culture and to strengthen social inclusion at the individual, communal and societal level.
 Earmarking an allowance for the establishment of a coordination centre for the well-being impacts of art was considered an important proposal for further action in the final report of the programme.
-Thus, Taikusydän was created.
-The administrative-level programme was unique on a global scale and aimed to promote the impacts of art and culture that support well-being.
+Thus, Taikusydän was lauched in 2015.
+The administrative-level programme was unique on a global scale and aimed to promote the impacts of art and culture that support wellbeing.